 What is the Cloud?

 What is cloud computing?
 Better yet, where is the cloud?
 In the simplest terms, cloud computing means storing and accessing data and your business applications over the Internet instead of your computer’s hard drive.
-The cloud is a metaphor for the Internet.
+The cloud is basically a metaphor for the Internet.

 What cloud computing is not about is your hard drive.
 When you store data on or run programs from your hard drive, that is called local storage and computing.
 Everything you need is physically close to you which means accessing your data is fast and easy, for that one computer, or others on the local network.
 Working off your hard drive is how the computer industry functioned for decades; some would argue it’s still superior to cloud computing.

 Advantages and Disadvantages of Cloud Computing

 - No need for onsite hardware or capital expenses which is well suited to rapidly growing companies that may outgrow their infrastructure too quickly.

 - Easily scalable; can be added to as needed.
 Solutions are often on-demand so you only pay for the options you want.